orcasgit/django-fernet-fields/README.rst

 recipe`_ from the `cryptography`_ library.

 ``django-fernet-fields`` supports `Django`_ 1.8.2 and later on Python 2.7, 3.3,
 3.4, pypy, and pypy3.
-Currently PostgreSQL is the only supported database, but other backends could easily be supported as well.
+Currently PostgreSQL and SQLite are the only supported databases, but support for other backends could easily be added.

 .. _Django: http://www.djangoproject.com/
 .. _Fernet recipe: https://cryptography.io/en/latest/fernet/